-If true, the server certificate will be verified at startup and clients will authenticate the server by verifying its certificate and identity.
-If false, no verification is performed of the server certificate by the server or the client.
+If true, the server's certificate used for relaying will be verified at startup.
+If false, no verification is performed of the server certificate.
 When using self-signed certificates without a certificate authority, this setting should be set to false.
-The default value is true.
+The default is to use the value specified in the server section.